xlab/go-lambda/README.md

 `go-lambda` is a multi-purpose tool for creating and managing AWS Lambda instances backed by arbitrary Go code.
 Since there is no official support of Go, this tool automatically generates a wrappig module in Python 2.7 which is able to pass data back and forth to the Go land.
 Check out an [example](/example/example.go) function.

+### Features at glance

+* `<10ms` startup time, feels like native experience;
+* Easy to use: start writing your own lambdas in Go just in few minutes;
+* Relies on the official [AWS SDK for Go](https://github.com/aws/aws-sdk-go) while making all the requests, security is guaranteed;
+* No any boilerplate or "all-in-one" aims: the tool is made to do its job and nothing else.
+Yes, this is also a feature.

 ### Installation

 ```
 $ go get github.com/xlab/go-lambda
 ```

-Keep in mind that if you are using something other than `Linux x86_64`, this tool will use the [xlab/go-lambda](https://hub.docker.com/r/xlab/go-lambda/) Docker image in order to create cross-platform modules for AWS.
+Keep in mind that if you are using something other than `Linux x86_64`, this tool will invoke the [xlab/go-lambda](https://hub.docker.com/r/xlab/go-lambda/) Docker image in order to create cross-platform modules for AWS.
+Prepare your Docker setup beforehand.

 ### Reference